MRadszuweit/CardiacAlternans/README.md

 # CardiacAlternans
-A little program for simulating cardiac alternans within the Bueno-Orovia model for excitation dynamics including mechanical feedback
+A little program for simulating cardiac alternans within the Bueno-Orovio model for excitation dynamics including mechanical feedback